-A cryptographically secure string used by an Exchange organization to provide proof that the organization owns the domain used with the Windows Azure AD authentication system.
+A cryptographically secure string used by an Exchange organization to provide proof that the organization owns the domain used with the Azure Active Directory authentication system.
 The string is generated automatically when using the Enable federation trust wizard or can be generated by using the Get-FederatedDomainProof cmdlet.

 - federated sharing policy